FairwindsOps/k8s-workshop/istio/README.md

-# ReactiveOps Kubernetes Istio Workbook
+# Fairwinds Kubernetes Istio Workbook
 This assumes you already have a working Kubernetes cluster version 1.9 or higher

 ## Download and install Istio